Quick Look at MidAmericon II

 Hugos?
 The regular Hugos went pretty much exactly as I expected.
 I guess I didn't have a good idea what would win the Novel -- I've only read Ancillary Mercy so far, and I enjoyed it -- but by all accounts (including Ann Leckie's) the actual winner, N. K. Jemisin's The Fifth Season, is wonderful, and it's certainly on my To Read list.
 The novella winner, Nnedi Okorafor's "Binti", was the one I expected.
 It wasn't my personal choice, but it's a worthy winner.
 I do still wish, of course, that great stories by Greg Egan, C. S. E. Cooney, and Carter Scholz had made the short list, but alas it was not to be.
 I would have been thrilled with either of the two plausible novelette winners: Brooke Bolander's "And You Shall Know Her by the Trail of Dead" or the actual winner, Hao Jingfang's "Folding Beijing".
 Those were really a tossup to me -- so no complaints here!
 And the only worthy story on the short story ballot won, Naomi Kritzer's "Cat Pictures, Please".
 I won't discuss the rest of the ballot, except to say that in general the winners were good choices, to the extent I was familiar with them.

 The Retro-Hugos?
 Again, predictable.
 Novel went to Slan -- perhaps not the best novel of 1940, but a good bet for the one that would have actually won!
 Novella and novelette went to Heinlein stories ("If This Goes On" and "The Roads Must Roll").
 Reasonable choices, I guess.
 The disaster category was Short Story, where Isaac Asimov's "Robbie" -- which technically should have been called "Strange Playfellow"! -- took the award.
 It's just not a very good story, and it only won because it was the first of his robot stories.
 Also possibly the least!
 The best story on the shortlist, by about 20 parsecs, was Jorge Luis Borges' "Tlon, Uqbar, Orbis Tertius", one of the greatest of 20th Century stories.
-If you want to argue that no voter in 1941 would have read the Borges story, which has appeared only in Spanish, and as far as I know, only in Argentina, well, fine.
+If you want to argue that no voter in 1941 would have read the Borges story, which had at that time appeared only in Spanish, and as far as I know, only in Argentina, well, fine.
 Very few voters in 1941 would have picked "Strange Playfellow" (none would have picked "Robbie", because it didn't have that title yet) -- and no one would likely have realized it would be famous as the first of a famous series.
 The better choice if that was your algorithm was Heinlein's "Requiem".
 Ah well, that's just to repeat the obvious: the Retro Hugos really truly do not work.

 Programming?
 I had three panels myself.
 The best, I thought, was the last, Transcending the Genre, a Sunday panel, with Rosemary Kirstein, Teresa Nielsen Hayden, Tom Easton, and Jennie Goloboy.
 We essentially discussed the increasing acceptance of SF (and some SF writers) in the literary world.
 Which is a shallow way to put it.
-I think we handled it pretty well, covering attitudes on both sides of the fence, marketing, history, the reasons there might be differences, etc. One other panel concerned the Small Press, which also featured Jason Sizemore of Apex; Ron Yaniv, an Israeli editor/publisher (and his insights on the market is Israel were very interesting); Katherine Wynter, and Jamie Lackey.
+I think we handled it pretty well, covering attitudes on both sides of the fence, marketing, history, the reasons there might be differences, etc. One other panel concerned the Small Press, which also featured Jason Sizemore of Apex; Ron Yaniv, an Israeli editor/publisher (and his insights on the market in Israel were very interesting); Katherine Wynter, and Jamie Lackey.
 And the third panel was Reviewing the Reviewers, with Michelle West and Gary Wolfe.
 Alas, Alvaro Zinos-Amaro was not able to be there due to a detached retina -- get better quickly, Alvaro.
 I really missed the chance to talk to Alvaro again.
 Michelle and Gary and I have done pretty much this exact panel before, and I think we covered it well, but, yes, it was familiar stuff.

 Other programming?
 I attended a lot of panels.
 To the point that I got panel fatigue at points.
 I also did a few Kaffeeklatsches and Literary Beers.
 I find these very fun.
 I did them with Jo Walton, Kij Johnson, Gary Wolfe, and Jim Cambias.
 Good discussions every time.